MeerMusik/LinuxScripts/README.md

 Additional Infos:
 1. The Scripts overwrite the CFLAGS and CXXFLAGS in the Makefile and umkMakefile: The Original Compiler Flags are kept but I switch from '-std=c++14' to '-std=c++20'
 2. The Compiler Flags to compile the IDE and UMK are WIP and need to be tested long-term
+3. The Build Scripts are writing by Default to: 1>/dev/null 2>&1 - Otherwise it would take 10x-20x longer to build everything.
+Bash is simply horribly slow.
+    1. Enabling Output to a Log File is disabled by Default: The Size of the Log Files for building the IDE are 1.4 Gigabyte each!
-3. Attention: This Framework does not contain any Accessibility API!
+4. Attention: This Framework does not contain any Accessibility API!
 If you need that Feature, contact the UPP Developers and let them know - maybe they will give it a higher Priority, if enough People ask about it
-4. When trying to build the Binaries as X86 (32-Bit), you will probably run into the following Error:
+5. When trying to build the Binaries as X86 = 32-Bit, you will probably run into the following Error:

 /usr/include/glib-2.0/glib/gtypes.h: In function 'gboolean _GLIB_CHECKED_ADD_U64(guint64*, guint64, guint64)':
 /usr/include/glib-2.0/glib/gtypes.h:463:47: error: static assertion failed: Expression evaluates to false